-The audit committee, which is expected to consist of , and , will assist the board in overseeing our accounting and financial reporting processes and the audits of our financial statements. will serve as Chairman of the committee.
-The audit committee will consist exclusively of members of our board who are financially literate, and is considered an "audit committee financial expert" as defined by the SEC.
-Our board has determined that satisfies the "independence" requirements set forth in Rule 10A-3 under the Exchange Act.
+The audit committee, which is expected to consist of Ann Chung, Mattias Klintemar and Frances Rathke, will assist the board in overseeing our accounting and financial reporting processes and the audits of our financial statements.
+Frances Rathke will serve as Chairman of the committee.
+The audit committee will consist exclusively of members of our board who are financially literate, and Frances Rathke is considered an "audit committee financial expert" as defined by the SEC.
+Our board has determined that Ann Chung, Mattias Klintemar and Frances Rathke satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act.
 The audit committee will be governed by a charter that complies with Nasdaq rules.